 From the above-given examples, you get a hang of what Jenkinsfile looks like and how it can be used for creating jobs.
 Above file highlights basic job creation but it can be extended to everything that old-style job creation could do.

 Unlike our Angular application where we just had to get another image and we were good to go.
 Here we will have to Packer to create our IIS server.
 We will be automating the creation process and will be using it to host applications.

 Here is a Powershell script for IIS for reference.

 We won't be deploying any application on it as we have created a sample app for PrimeNumber.
 But in the real world, you might be deploying Web Based application and you will need IIS.
 We have covered here the basic idea of how to install IIS along with any dependency that might be required.

 In this post, we have covered deploying Windows and Linux based applications using Jenkinsfile in both scripted and declarative format.
-If you have any doubts or suggestions please mention in the comment section.

 Thanks for Reading!
 Till next time...!!